HuaweiCloudDeveloper/gaussdb_prometheus-exporter/README.md

 ### Running as non-superuser

-To be able to collect metrics from `pg_stat*` views as non-superuser in PostgreSQL server versions >= 10 you can grant the `pg_monitor` or `pg_read_all_stats` [built-in roles](https://www.postgresql.org/docs/current/predefined-roles.html) to the user.
-If you need to monitor older PostgreSQL servers, you will have to create functions and views as a superuser, and assign permissions separately to those.
+To be able to collect metrics from `pg_stat*` views as non-superuser in GaussDB server versions >= 10 you can grant the `pg_monitor` or `pg_read_all_stats` [built-in roles](https://www.postgresql.org/docs/current/predefined-roles.html) to the user.
+If you need to monitor older GaussDB servers, you will have to create functions and views as a superuser, and assign permissions separately to those.

 ```sql